1981 NBA Finals

 The 1981 NBA World Championship Series was the championship round of the National Basketball Association (NBA)'s 1980–81 season, and the culmination of the season's playoffs.
 It pitted the 62–20 Eastern Conference champion Boston Celtics against the 40–42 Western Conference champion Houston Rockets.
+The Celtics defeated the Rockets in six games for their fourteenth NBA championship.

 This series has the distinction of featuring for the third time in NBA history, and last to date, a team with a losing record in the Finals.
 They were the first team since the Minneapolis Lakers in 1959 to reach the championship round despite having more regular season losses than wins.
-This, along with 1986 (which was also played by the Celtics and the Rockets), was one of the only two NBA championships of the 1980s not to feature the Lakers.
+This, along with 1986 (which was also played by the Celtics and the Rockets), was one of the only two NBA Finals of the 1980s not to feature the Lakers.

 Background

 Houston Rockets

 Prior to the season, the NBA moved the Rockets and San Antonio Spurs from the Central Division of the Eastern Conference to the Midwest Division of the Western Conference.
 The Rockets and Spurs traded places with the Chicago Bulls and Milwaukee Bucks.
 The Midwest Division also took in the expansion Dallas Mavericks.